Nintendo 3DS: Later years

 Nintendo unveiled its next console, the Nintendo Switch, in October 2016, with a global release in March 2017.
 The Switch is a hybrid video game console that functions both as a home console when docked to a television, and as a handheld system.

 Although Nintendo avoided positioning the Switch as a direct successor to the Wii U or 3DS, it gradually assumed their roles as the company's main home and handheld console.
 The Wii U was discontinued shortly before the Switch's launch, while the 3DS remained in production until 2020 as an entry-level option for younger players.

 At the time of the Switch's release, Nintendo executives, including Reggie Fils-Aimé, expressed confidence in the 3DS's ability to coexist alongside the Switch.
 In 2017, Fils-Aimé reaffirmed support for the 3DS beyond 2018.
 However, that same year, sales of the New Nintendo 3DS ended in Europe and Japan, leaving the New Nintendo 3DS XL and New Nintendo 2DS XL as the only models available.

 In June 2018, Nintendo suggested that it was exploring options for a potential successor to the 3DS.
 In July 2019, the company introduced the Nintendo Switch Lite—a lower-cost, handheld-only version of the Switch—while still maintaining that the 3DS would be supported as long as consumer demand persisted.
 By that time, however, 3DS sales had dropped nearly 50% year-over-year, the release schedule had slowed to a trickle, and Nintendo had quietly scaled back its support for the platform.
-Its last first-party release was WarioWare Gold, a 2018 minigame collection.
+Its last original first-party release was WarioWare Gold, a 2018 minigame collection.

 Despite dwindling demand, Nintendo would continue supporting the 3DS family until it was officially discontinued on September 16, 2020.
 The 3DS eShop closed on March 27, 2023, and Nintendo Network online services were discontinued on April 8, 2024.